aurorusidk/starling/DESIGN.md

 TBD - Starling will also feature "anonymous" or "lambda" functions, but this is not yet implemented.

 ## If statements
-If statments are formed of a condition, an executing block, and an optional else statement.
-If statments utilise the keywords: `if` and `else`.
+If statements are formed of a condition, an executing block, and an optional else statement.
+If statements utilise the keywords: `if` and `else`.

 ```
 if true {}